 Assets sold with a simultaneous commitment to repurchase at a specified future date (repos) are not derecognised.
-The counterparty liability for amounts received under these agreements are shown as sale of securities under repurchase agreement in the consolidated statement of financial position.
+The counterparty liability for amounts received under these agreements are shown as securities sold under repurchase agreements in the consolidated statement of financial position.
 The difference between sale and repurchase price is treated as interest expense and is accrued over the life of the agreement using the effective interest rate.
 Assets purchased with a corresponding commitment to resell at a specified future date (reverse repos) are not recognised in the consolidated statement of financial position, as the Group does not obtain control over the assets.
 The difference between purchase and resale price is treated as interest income using the effective yield method.